Borrow money to make money

 This is why I love using leverage – as long as the outcome is objectively in my favor.
 I don’t have to be right the 1st time, or even the 2nd time.
 Mathematically speaking, I just have to invest enough times for the actual ratio of outcomes to converge on the theoretical (or expected) ratio of outcomes. 😉 It’s about the cumulative results.
 So it’s essential that we learn how to identify asymmetric return opportunities.
 Leverage doesn’t change our odds of winning.
 It merely extends our gains or losses based on the inherent odds of the underlying investment decision.

 I believe someone who uses leverage in a rational manner should in theory outperform someone else who never uses leverage.
 But I’m just an amateur investor experimenting with different ideas.
 What do you guys think?
 Do you use leverage?
-If not, then at what probability of success, if any, would you consider using it?
+If you wouldn’t under normal circumstances then at what probability of success, if any, would you consider using it?

 <edit>My margin account is with Interactive Brokers.
 The margin rate is currently 2% for anyone who has a $CDN account, as of spring 2017.
 Here’s a full table of interest rates on the broker’s websites.</edit 02/05/17>